hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 objects, like walls (this does not mean that he can see through them).
 Rune of Fortitude: The Hero has an extra wound.
-Note that this may take his total Wounds above his race’s maximum.

-4 Bow of Seeking
+4 Bow of Wasting
-This bow was a gift to Count Steinhardt from the Elf lords of the Forest of Shadows.
+This bow was a gift to Count Steinhardt from the Elf lords of the Forest of Shadows, its blighted quiver said to contain the secrets of Morr himself.
-Any arrow shot using this magic bow will pursue the target and hit it even if the target is behind cover.
-Treat this as an Elven bow that always hits on a 2+, regardless of any to hit modifier.
-Such is its deadly precision that all the arrows shot with this weapon count as Hunting Arrows (+1 on all Injury rolls).
-Pick any enemy model in range, not just the closest, but the shooter must be able to see the target (even the tip of a target’s weapon is enough – as long as the shooter is aware of the presence and position of the target, he can shoot).
-In addition, if any Dwarf is an eligible target, the arrows will always deviate from their intended target and try to hit the Dwarf instead.
-For obvious reasons this bow cannot be used to shoot at Elves.
+The Bow of Wasting can be equipped by any character capable of learning Shooting Skills, has a range of 24" and a Strength of 4.
+If a model is successfully wounded by the Bow of Wasting then it will lose one point of Toughness in each of its recovery phases for the remainder of the game.

 5 Executioner’s Hood
-Recovered from a shipwrecked Dark Elf vessel, this hood carries evil glowing runes which fill the wearer with unreasoning rage.
+Recovered from a shipwrecked Dark Elf vessel, this hood carries evil glowing runes which fill the wearer with unreasoning unfathomable bloodthirst.
-A warrior wearing this becomes subject to and always will be frenzied even if he is knocked down or stunned.
-He also adds +1 to his Strength in close combat, such is the power of his fury.
+A warrior wearing this becomes subject to and always will be frenzied even if he is knocked down or stunned and adds +1 to their strength.
 The wearer never leaves combat under any circumstances, and will always attack opponents in base contact until they are taken out of action.
+If the wearer is in contact with multiple enemies they may direct attacks at _incapacitated_ enemies even if there are also standing foes present.
 If there are any stunned or knocked down models within the wearer’s charge range at the beginning of his turn, he will charge and attack the closest one, even if they are members